yzhang-gh/vscode-markdown/README.md

 ## Available Commands

-- Markdown: Create Table of Contents
+- Markdown All in One: Create Table of Contents
-- Markdown: Update Table of Contents
+- Markdown All in One: Update Table of Contents
+- Markdown All in One: Add/Update section numbers
+- Markdown All in One: Remove section numbers
-- Markdown: Toggle code span
+- Markdown All in One: Toggle code span
-- Markdown: Toggle code block
+- Markdown All in One: Toggle code block
-- Markdown: Print current document to HTML
+- Markdown All in One: Print current document to HTML
-- Markdown: Toggle math environment
+- Markdown All in One: Toggle math environment
-- Markdown: Toggle list
+- Markdown All in One: Toggle list

 ## Keyboard Shortcuts